Backup schedules

 The device continues using the last uploaded schedule.
 The schedule duration is limited (typically ~24h), so during a long outage control may revert to default behavior.
 Recommendation: keep connectivity stable and ensure schedules update daily.

-How do I test offline scheduling properly?
+How do I test backup schedules properly?

 The best test is to simulate a connectivity loss and verify the device still follows the plan.